Skip to contents

 1. Excessive loss of signal

-Consider two variables: temperature and ice cream sales.
+Consider two features: temperature and ice cream sales.
 It just so happens that ice cream sales are purely proportional to temperature, plus some random noise.
 There is no other information that one could collect to improve their ability to predict ice cream sales.

 If you wanted to learn about the structure of ice cream sales excluding the signal introduced by temperature, the adjustment would turn the ice cream sales data into genuine pure noise.
 At that point any clusters generated would be totally meaningless and non-reproducible.